-In all four categories, quality and longevity of service and ministry will be considered.
+In these four categories, quality and longevity of service and ministry will be considered.
 Those who have served "quietly and faithfully" will be on equal footing with those who are widely recognized for their work.
 Each nominee's life and conduct should reflect Christ's character as revealed in scripture.

 The Rising Servant Leader Award

 At their November 2019 meeting, the Alumni Association Board of Directors voted to create a new award: The Rising Servant Leader Award.
 This annual award is to be granted to a young alumnus/alumna who has received an undergraduate degree from ORU within the last ten years, and who has shown exceedingly outstanding, Christ-like character.

 As with the annual Alumni Awards, nominees for this award will be evaluated based on the information submitted by their nominators, and through the references that must come from a mentor, a pastor, and a peer.
 The nominator’s information on the nominee, and positive impressions from the references, must provide verifiable evidence of the nominee’s Christ-like conduct, and the fruit of his or her outstanding character.